Quick Intro To Real Estate Syndication

 I have personally invested in three real estate syndications through a Self-Directed IRA.
 My first investment involved a student housing opportunity in Tucson, and then eventually, two separate apartment complexes in the Dallas area.
 These give me passive income in my retirement account without having to do much continued work.
 The work I needed to do was all upfront: I had to find sponsors I trusted, evaluate the opportunities, and check their history.
 Once invested, I only need to periodically make sure they are still on track with the stated business plan.
 I realize I’m simplifying things here, and it can be scary to trust someone with your hard-earned money, but I have worked hard to build my knowledge base so I could take that leap.
 I’ve reaped the rewards of my effort.
 I suggest you do the same.

-Getting involved in a real estate syndication is a great way to get involved in a bigger real estate deal than you could on your own and letting someone else do the heavy lifting while you earn a passive income.
+Getting involved in a real estate syndication is a great way to get involved in a bigger real estate deal than you could on your own and let someone else do the heavy lifting while you earn a passive income.
 My goal is to grow my passive income substantially, so I have much greater financial freedom.
 If you’d like to read more about my real estate goal, click here.
 What’s your goal?